astronomy-commons/lsdb/docs/getting-started.rst

 Here we can see the lazy representation of an LSDB catalog object, showing its metadata such as the column names and their types without loading any data.
-The ellipses in the table act as placeholders where you would usually see values.
+The rows are displayed using literal ... placeholders to indicate that values are not materialized until explicitly requested.

 .. important::